-Variables declared with the flow type prefix shall be a subtype of Real.
+Variables declared with the flow or the stream type prefix shall be a subtype of Real.

-Type prefixes (i.e., flow, discrete, parameter, constant, input, output) shall only be applied for type, record and connector components - see also record specialized class, Section 4.6.
-An exception is input for function components which has special semantics (see Section 12.4.2), and the input prefix is not applied to the elements of the component and is allowed even if the elements of the structured component have input or output prefix.
+Type prefixes (that is, flow, stream, discrete, parameter, constant, input, output) shall only be applied for type, record and connector components - see also record specialized class, Section 4.6.
+In addition components of classes extending from ExternalObject may in addition have type prefixes parameter and constant, and in functions also type prefixes input and output - see Section 12.9.7.
+An exception is input for components whose type is of the special class function type (these can only be used for function formal parameters and has special semantics, see Section 12.4.2), and the input prefix is not applied to the elements of the component and is allowed even if the elements have input or output prefix.

-The type prefixes flow, input and output of a structured component are also applied to the elements of the component.
-The type prefixes flow, input and output shall only be applied for a structured component, if no element of the component has a corresponding type prefix of the same category.
+The type prefixes flow, stream, input and output of a structured component are also applied to the elements of the component (this is done after verifying that the type prefixes occurring on elements of the component are correct; e.g. the flow prefix can be used on a record component and all the record elements will generate zero-sum equations, even if elements of a record may not be declared with the flow prefix).
+The type prefixes flow, stream, input and output shall only be applied for a structured component, if no element of the component has a corresponding type prefix of the same category (the two categories are input/output and flow/stream).
 [For example, input can only be used, if none of the elements has an input or output type prefix].
 The corresponding rules for the type prefixes discrete, parameter and constant are described in Section 4.4.4.1 for structured components.